FOREX-Dollar rises slightly on Iraq conflict, higher U.S. yields

 By Sam Forgione

-NEW YORK, June 13 (Reuters) - The dollar edged higher against a basket of major currencies on Friday after violence in Iraq triggered a safety bid for the U.S. currency, while a slight rise in U.S. bond yields underpinned the move.
+NEW YORK, June 13 (Reuters) - The dollar edged higher against a basket of major currencies on Friday for the first time in three sessions after violence in Iraq triggered a safety bid for the U.S. currency, while higher U.S. bond yields underpinned the move.

-Escalating insurgent conflict in Iraq resulted in a cautious mood, while renewed focus on the potential for more monetary stimulus in Japan and an uptick in U.S. Treasury yields also drove demand for the dollar.
+Escalating insurgent conflict in Iraq resulted in a cautious mood, while renewed focus on the potential for more monetary stimulus in Japan and higher U.S. Treasury yields drove demand for the dollar.

-“There may be a perception that the U.S. has less exposure to specific Middle East oil supply than perhaps Europe or Asia,” Shahab Jalinoos, currency strategist at UBS in Stamford, Connecticut, said of the dollar’s slight gains.

-Traders said violence in the second-largest OPEC producer has raised concerns of a sustained period of higher oil prices.
-They dismissed, meanwhile, data showing slightly weaker-than-expected U.S. consumer sentiment in June.
+“The dollar is enjoying a safety bid on renewed instability in Iraq,” said senior analyst Joe Manimbo at Western Union Business Solutions in Washington.

+Traders dismissed data showing slightly weaker-than-expected U.S. consumer sentiment in June.
+The Thomson Reuters/University of Michigan’s preliminary June reading on the overall index on consumer sentiment came in at 81.2, down from 81.9 the month before.

 The dollar also advanced against the Japanese yen after traders reconsidered the potential for more monetary stimulus from the Bank of Japan.
 The central bank decided to keep monetary policy steady, but analysts said the potential for weaker economic growth in the second quarter could trigger more easing.

-“The market has a belief that the Bank of Japan could still come through with more monetary policy easing,” said Jalinoos.
+“There might be some renewed weakness in Japan, and if that plays out, that would increase pressure on the Bank of Japan to further loosen monetary policy,” said Manimbo of Western Union.

-The euro, which has weakened since the European Central Bank’s decision last Thursday to cut rates to record lows, edged lower against the dollar.
+The preference for the dollar as a safe-haven currency weighed on the euro, which has continued to weaken after the European Central Bank’s decision last Thursday to cut rates to record lows.
 Analysts said the ECB is likely to implement more monetary easing, while the U.S. Federal Reserve is moving toward tightening monetary policy.

-“The only thing that’s weighing on the euro is the promise to keep rates low for much longer than what the Fed is currently promising,” said Axel Merk, president and chief investment officer of Palo Alto, California-based Merk Investments.
-The Fed’s next policy meeting is next Tuesday and Wednesday, June 17-18.
+“You still have that diverging path of monetary policy between Europe and the Fed, and that should support a lower euro versus the dollar over time,” said Eric Viloria, currency strategist at Wells Fargo Securities in New York.

-The preference for safety weighed on the New Zealand dollar , which was last down 0.22 percent at $0.8667 after having rallied to a near one-month high on Thursday.
-Sterling, meanwhile, extended gains after the Bank of England hinted on Thursday that interest rates could rise this year.
+The preference for safety weighed on the New Zealand dollar , which was last down 0.34 percent at $0.8650 after having rallied to a near one-month high on Thursday.
+British sterling, meanwhile, extended gains after the Bank of England hinted Thursday that interest rates could rise this year.

-Merk said traders took some profits in the New Zealand dollar but were reluctant to take big positions in other currencies ahead of the weekend, partly in response to the conflict in Iraq.

-Benchmark 10-year U.S. Treasury notes were last down 4/32 in price to yield 2.6 percent, pressured slightly by a rise in UK gilts yields and on expectations of an earlier-than-expected Fed rate hike.
-(Reporting by Sam Forgione; Editing by Nick Zieminski and Dan Grebler)
+Benchmark 10-year U.S. Treasury notes were last down 7/32 in price to yield 2.61 percent, pressured by rising UK gilts yields and on expectations of an earlier-than-expected Fed rate hike.
+(Reporting by Sam Forgione; Editing by Nick Zieminski)